Clay10J/OpenDMS/SYSTEM_NOTES.md

-# XDMS System Notes
+# MDMSGA System Notes

-Internal technical documentation for the XDMS (Dealer Management System) project.
+Internal technical documentation for the MDMSGA (Dealer Management System) project.

 ## Architecture Overview

-XDMS is a modern DMS built to compete with CDK Global using Python/FastAPI stack.
+MDMSGA is a modern DMS built to compete with CDK Global using Python/FastAPI stack.

 ### Core Stack